Cooking Tips For A Newbie

 2. Find recipes that interest you.
 While you are busy asking friends and family for recipe tips, ask them for their favorite recipe while you're at it.
 Then look for your own.
 There are so many recipe books that this may be a little overwhelming.
 Start with something that has a bit of everything and you can hone in on your interests after that.
 If you find that you love a crock pot recipe for the convenience it provides, it may benefit you to purchase a recipe book that only contains recipes for the crock pot.
 If you like eating healthy or only like salads, there are recipe books for that too.
 Instead of purchasing books, the internet is a great free resource for some tasty recipes as well.
 It helps to look for recipes that have already been rated by home cooks.
 Look for recipes that have high ratings by a large number of people.
 These tend to be better.
 The review comments can be helpful too, as several people use substitutions.
 I usually bookmark my internet recipe finds and save them to a folder for easy access.

 3. Put those tips and recipes to use.
 If you fail, even though you want to tear your hair out, try again.
-I know the feeling well, a crazy little growling dog chasing its tail.
+I know the feeling well, a very frustrated feeling.
 You see it, it's right in front of you, but you just can't capture it.
+Don't fret.
 It will get better.
-Once you get through psycho dog stage and have a successful cooking venture, you will know you can do this.
+You may have some failures, but eventually you will have a successful cooking venture and will realize that you can do this.
 Then, if you can do it once, you can do it again, even if it takes more than a spoonful of patience.

 Free Recipe Links